It makes good sense to identify learners’ support needs

 - identify any support individual learners need prior to their enrolment or commencement (whichever is the earliest)”

-Foundation skills underpin ability to do all workplace tasks.
+Foundation skills underpin ability to perform all workplace tasks.
 Regardless of the task – foundation skills are involved.
 It makes good sense to have a robust process to identify learners’ needs with a focus on foundation skills.

 Some potential learners demonstrate this with relevant documentation, others through completion of one or more tasks that form part of the application or enrolment process.